Jofresh/Jofresh/README.md

 ## 💬 About me
 I'm a french computer science student passionate about web development.

-## 🌱 Technologies
+## ⚡ Technologies
-I’m currently learning Node.js and front-end frameworks such as React, Vue, Angular, Svelte...
+I’m currently learning Node.js (Express) and front-end frameworks such as React, Svelte...

 <!--
 **Jofresh/Jofresh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.